Brought to you by Hopkins at Home, One Book Baltimore, and the International Arts and Mind Lab

-Author D. Watkins will join us to discuss the 2020 One Book, We Speak for Ourselves.
+We will read and discuss essays from the 2020 One Book, We Speak for Ourselves by Baltimore author D. Watkins.
 You will have the opportunity to engage in your own practice of bibliotherapy and celebrate some of the student work inspired by this project.

 May 12, 2021 Session 1: Introduction to One Book and the science of bibliotherapy